FAQs

 What is an approval to possess?

-An approval to possess is an approval granted by the Director of Medical Services, MOH, to possess First and Second Schedule biological agents and Fifth Schedule toxins.
+An approval to possess is an approval granted by the Director-General of Health, MOH, to possess First and Second Schedule biological agents and Fifth Schedule toxins.
 You need to apply for this approval for every first time possession of a biological agent or toxin in those schedules.
 An approval to possess is agent specific and is issued based on the following requirements:

 1. The person who requires the First and Second Schedule biological agent or Fifth Schedule toxin has to put adequate measures to contain the risk to public health and security posed by such scheduled biological agent or toxin.
 This may include a certified facility for First Schedule Part I biological agents, a certified and protected facility for First Schedule Part II and Second Schedule biological agents; and a protected facility for Fifth Schedule toxins.